ayatokura/ai-openscale/wos-performance-throughput.md

 # Throughput ![beta tag](images/beta.png)
 {: #performance_mets_through}

-Througput measures the average scoring requests per minute in a specific timeframe.
+Throughput measures the average scoring requests per minute in a specific timeframe.
 {: shortdesc}

 ## Throughput at a glance
 {: #performance_mets_through-glance}

-- **Description**: Average scoring requests per minute in specific timeframe
+- **Description**: Average scoring requests per minute in a specific timeframe
 - **Default thresholds**: Not applicable
 - **Default recommendation**: Not applicable
 - **Problem type**: All
-- **Chart values**: Average value in the time frame
+- **Chart values**: Average value in the timeframe
 - **Metrics details available**: None

 ## Interpreting the display
 {: #performance_mets_through-display}

 The throughput chart displays the average number of requests per minute.
-You can use controls to choose the time frame, such as
+You can use controls to choose the timeframe, such as daily, weekly, or monthly:

 ![performance chart](images/wos-performance_metrics_001.png)

+Throughput is not supported for Watson Machine Learning models with automatic payload logging.
+{: note}